data-max-hq/open-memory/README.md

 Embedding Model: JinaAI's embedding model creates efficient and high-quality vector representations of the text extracted from screenshots.
 These embeddings capture the semantic meaning of the text, enabling precise and relevant information retrieval.
 Reranker Model: The reranker model from JinaAI enhances the accuracy of the retrieved data.
 After performing a standard semantic search, the reranker model re-evaluates the results to select the most relevant chunks.
 This ensures that the information presented to the user is not only contextually appropriate but also the most pertinent to their query.
 The combination of JinaAI’s embedding and reranking models significantly boosts the performance of our tool.
 These models are designed to work seamlessly together, providing an efficient and effective method for processing and retrieving data.

-Project Overview
+## Project Overview

 Our implementation leverages several open-source tools to replicate the functionality of Windows Recall without the need to send data to external servers.
 Here's a breakdown of the components:
-PyAutoGUI: This tool is used for capturing screenshots at regular intervals.
+* PyAutoGUI: This tool is used for capturing screenshots at regular intervals.
-DocTR: A state-of-the-art OCR tool that performs text recognition on the captured images.
+* DocTR: A state-of-the-art OCR tool that performs text recognition on the captured images.
-Ollama: Used for local LLM’s.
+* Ollama: Used for local LLM’s.
-JinaAI: JinaAI's embedding model and reranker enhances the accuracy of the retrieved data.
+* JinaAI: JinaAI's embedding model and reranker enhances the accuracy of the retrieved data.
-ChromaDB: A database used to store embeddings for efficient retrieval.
+* ChromaDB: A database used to store embeddings for efficient retrieval.

-Setup Guide
+## Setup Guide
 Install Requirements: Follow this guide to install DocTR.
 Then, download and extract the project files into your working directory.
 Install Ollama: Choose your preferred LLM (we recommend QWEN2 for this use case).
 Run the Application:
-Using Flask: Flask --app app.py run
+Using Flask: `Flask --app app.py run`
-Using Python: python app.py
+Using Python: `python app.py`
-Access the UI: Open your browser and navigate to localhost:9876.
+Access the UI: Open your browser and navigate to `localhost:9876`.
 Click "Toggle Recording" to start capturing your screen every 30 seconds.
 Press the red button to stop recording.

-Functionality
+## Functionality
 Toggle Recording: To turn recording your screen on or off Query ChromaDB: Test the database to retrieve relevant pieces of context for a specific query.
 LLM Prompt: Pass a query to QWEN2:1.5b to get an explanation of what the user was doing based on the retrieved context.